Species in Focus

 Supervisors: Prof Michael Cherry and Dr Sara Andreotti

-MSc Student: Cecily Nagel
+MSc Student: Cicely Nagel

 The aims of this study are (1) to determine whether oceanic blacktip sharks have the ability to